geoglows/old-training.geoglows.org/content/streamflow-model/bias-correction.rst

    :width: 700
    :align: center

-If you have historical observations for a site you are interested in then you can use that do adjust any bias in the historical simulation and forecast at that point (we are working on extending bias correction to ungaged areas).
-The methods and results from some pilot studies are given in the presentation and then you can see how this works as part of the GEOGloWS Hydroviewer app or with the workflow given in the Python notebook that uses functionality from the geoglows Python package.
+You can use historical observed data that you have for sites that you are interested in to adjust any bias in the historical simulation and forecast at that point (we are working on extending bias correction to ungauged areas).
+The methods and results from some pilot studies are given in the presentation.

 `Bias Correction Presentation <https://docs.google.com/presentation/d/1XZ15eqWV1hT4UdX9DxLjctpyS0Bb2G8UGg5oYnuaKQw/edit?usp=sharing>`_

+The workshop below will show you how the bias correction process can be done in python using the geoglows package.

 `Bias Correction Workshop <https://colab.research.google.com/drive/15MUTx3lb5P93BLUv8Uehv0gTudc43qkX?usp=sharing>`_

-If you have observed streamflow data, you can add it to the bias correction tool through a csv file and view corrections for the simulated data.
+Finally, this tutorial will show you how you can perform bias correction in the GEOGloWS Hydroviewer app.
+If you have observed streamflow data, you can add it to the bias correction tool through a csv file and view corrections for the simulated data within the app.

 Tutorial
 --------

-A GEOGloWS ECMWF Streamflow Services generates a historical simulation from 1979-present based on weather data records.
+The GEOGloWS ECMWF Streamflow Services generates a historical simulation from 1979-present based on weather data records.
 However, the model often has bias, commonly overpredicting streamflow.
 When observed streamflow data is available on a stream, we can use that data to improve the historical simulation and forecast model.
 This process is called bias correction.